kennymori/dsti-devops-lab/README.md

 # dsti-devops-lab
-this is just to find a kind of test of git conflicts situation
+this is just to find a kind of test of git conflicts situation new attempt